JunkLABs/scripts/README.md

-scripts
+Scripts
 =======

-Dumping ground for my scripts.
+Dumping ground for my personal and work scripts.